-Before we explore 10 facts about erotic hypnosis, it is important to know what hypnosis truly is.
-And while there are lots of definitions available on the Internet, I’m going to provide a basic one to you that is as free of as much clinical jargon as possible.
+Before we explore 10 facts about erotic hypnosis, it is important to have a realistic idea of what hypnosis is.
+Therefore, I’m going to provide you a straightforward definition of this term, free of clinical jargon.

 Hypnosis is a heightened state of awareness that occurs on the conscious and subconscious level.
-It is a heightened state of awareness that allows a person to experience an altered state of reality, which opens up a psychological doorway to the power of suggestion.
+While hypnotized, a person enters an altered state of reality, which opens up a psychological doorway to the power of suggestion.

 In this place, a hypnotized person can access different ways of thinking, through focused suggestion and imagination.

-When you think of hypnosis, think of it as a tool that can be accessed to step into a world of calmness, relaxation and inner peace.
-It doesn’t involve swinging watches, Svengali or other mumbo jumbo that is based in pseudo-science or entertainment.
+When you think of hypnosis, think of it as a tool that you can call upon to step into a world of calmness and inner peace.
+It doesn’t involve swinging watches, Svengali or other stereotypes that are the stuff of pseudo-science or entertainment.

-Finally, hypnosis is real and has been clinically demonstrated to help some people with a variety of issues, ranging from addiction to pain and to a lesser or greater degree, intimacy.
+Finally, hypnosis is real and has been clinically demonstrated to help some people with a variety of issues.
+Examples include addiction recovery, pain management and relief from symptoms of irritable bowel syndrome (IBS).

 What is Hypnotherapy?